decred/dcrdocs/docs/wallets/decrediton/using-decrediton.md

 ![Governance page](/img/decrediton/governance.png)

 Politeia proposals can be filtered by "Under Discussion", "Under Vote", "Finished Voting" and "Abandoned".
-The "Create Proposal" button will open on <https://proposals.decred.org> in your browser.
+The "Create Proposal" button will open <https://proposals.decred.org> in your browser.

 You are able to vote on proposals if the following two criteria are met: